 - Focus on living standards as opposed to real GDP.
 Traditional economic theory concentrates on increasing real GDP and rates of economic growth.
 But there is a growing awareness the link between economic growth and living standards can be weak.
 Focusing on living standards can become politically popular.

 - Improved technology.
 The primary driving force behind long-term economic growth is improved technology and higher productivity.
 With higher productivity, we can see higher output, with less raw materials used.
 For example, since the 1950s, the technology of car use has significantly improved fuel efficiency.
 In the 1950s, many cars had very low miles per gallon.
 In recent years, car manufacturers have made strides in reducing fuel consumption and have started to develop hybrid technology.

 - Solar and renewable energy.
 A good example of how improved technology has reduced potential for environmental damage is the progress in solar technology.
-In recent years, the cost of solar energy has significantly fallen – raising prospect of clean technology.
+In recent years, the cost of solar energy has significantly fallen – raising the prospect of clean technology.
 See: Solar technology

 - De-industrialisation.
 Initially, economic development leads to shifting from farming to manufacturing.
 This leads to greater environmental degradation.
-However, increased productivity and rising real incomes see a third shift from industrial to service sector.
+However, increased productivity and rising real incomes see a third shift from industrial to the service sector.
 An economy like the UK has seen industrialisation shrink as a share of the economy.
-The service sector usually has lower environmental impact than manufacturing.
+The service sector usually has a lower environmental impact than manufacturing.